 - Broader than staffing alone, would a North Carolina County Assessment Certification program be in the future?
 Similar to IAAO’s Certificate of Excellence in Assessment Administration that Carteret County holds. i.e. How do we ensure the public that North Carolina standards for staffing, facilities, customer service training, continuing education, database management, software and reappraisal preparation requirements are being met?
 Also, with these needs in front of us, it certainly makes complete sense that the NCDOR’s administration of the property tax would also need a budget and staffing reflecting those needs.
 All of this cannot be administered without them.

 We’re headed in the right direction.
-Since late 2014, and among other advancements, we’ve seen the creation of the NCDOR’s Reappraisal Standards, the NCAAO’s data sharing initiative and The Property Tax Education Partnership.
+Since late 2014, and among other advancements, we’ve seen the creation of the NCDOR’s Reappraisal Standards, more NC counties receiving the IAAO’s Certificate of Excellence, the NCAAO’s data sharing initiative, and The Property Tax Education Partnership.
 I understand communication between assessors and lawmakers to make things better is in the forefront rather than having some urgent legislation occurring as a reaction.
 This indicates to me that our assessment professionals in North Carolina are being consulted for what they are, the very best in their field.
 They are poised to work together with lawmakers proactively.
 North Carolina has the best assessment resources in the country in my opinion.
 We are creating a system that allows us to accomplish more than “Just Do It”.